 Thank you for looking into the Emergency Medicine Program at Cooper!
-I am excited to be starting my third year as the Program Director of such a dynamic program.
+I am excited to be the Program Director of such a dynamic program.
 As a graduate of the residency (Class of 2004), I am proud to remain part of it.
 It is a privilege to tell you about our exceptional training and I invite you to explore our website to learn more about us.

 The Clinical Experience